LEGION OF SUPER-HEROES

 Legion Worlds #2 (July 2001)

 Braal: New Science Police officer Dyrk Magz comes up against vigilantes who are later revealed as Cosmic Boy and Leviathan.
 They're joined by Invisible Kid and Chuck Taine, who call themselves the "Subs" (Legion Subterfuge Team).
 They seize a Braalian ship and head for Earth.
-1st app. of the Bouncing Boy, Taine's bouncing ship.
+First appearance of the Bouncing Boy, Taine's bouncing ship.
 On Titan, telepaths have devised a form of interstellar mental communication.
 Winema Wazzo employs the alpha-grade Titanian Orla Eidoor, to communicate with U.P. officials.
 Orin Fex informs her that they have withdrawn the planet Colu to isolation.
 NOTE: This is Chuck Taine's first appearance as a Legion member.
 Colu's withdrawal was foreshadowed in the (Elseworlds) Superboy's Legion.

 Legion Worlds #3 (Aug.
 2001)

 Xanthu: Robotica invades Xanthu.
 As a member of the Affiliated Planets, the Khunds offer Xanthu their military assistance.
 They have recruited Star Boy, XS, Dreamer and Xanthu's Amazers for the war.
 At the cost of sleep, Dreamer has honed her powers to enable total command of her future-visions.
 Dreamer accompanies 8 million refugees to safety inside Khundia, but XS and Star Boy are left behind.
 The Khund Jork gives his life.
-1st app. of the Khund commander, Q'Bahl.
+First appearance of the Khund commander, Q'Bahl.
 NOTE: Art by Duncan Rouleau.

 Legion Worlds #4 (Sept.
 2001)

 Steeple: Karate Kid and Ferro have begun a spiritual journey.
 While on Steeple, Ferro reveals his true face to Val.
 They must decide whether to leave, however, as the planet will have "limited and hazardous" access for 10 years.
 While in iron form, Ferro is critically injured in battle with Nadir; he remains comatose in iron form.
-Both heroes are stranded when the the Ophiuchi black hole rages into activity.
+Both heroes are stranded when the Ophiuchi black hole rages into activity.
 On Earth, the Presidential Oversight Watch stops Cortex and his gang (Emerita, Razorsoul, Gangster, Bronto, Pollen) from acquiring the ancient remains of Warworld.
 NOTE: Nadir was first mentioned in issue #3.
 Art by Steve Dillon.

 Legion Worlds #5 (Oct.
 2001)

 Rimbor: Apparition travels to Rimbor to deliver news to Ultra Boy's family: she is pregnant.
 Upon her arrival, she saves the life of Brin Londo, Timber Wolf.
-He and his gang (Crody, Hubble, Rn'drr, Mash & Rac) protect her from her mother's bounty hunters until she gives birth to a boy, Cub.
+He and his gang (Crody, Hubble, Rn'drr, Mash and Rac) protect her from her mother's bounty hunters until she gives birth to a boy, Cub.
 Bounty hunters include Xoth, a Dominator, Swool of Hykraius and Kuga of Cargg.
 After the birth, they learn of the lost Legionnaires' return and Brin accompanies Tinya to Earth.
 NOTE: First appearance of Jo Nah's (unnamed) mother.
 Backup story art by Mike McKone.

 Legion Worlds #6 (Nov.
 2001)